Jute: White jute (Corchorus capsularis)

-Historical documents (including Ain-e-Akbari by Abu'l-Fazl ibn Mubarak in 1590) state that the poor villagers of India used to wear clothes made of jute.
-The weavers used simple hand-spinning wheels and hand looms, and spun cotton yarns as well.
-History also suggests that Indians, especially Bengalis, used ropes and twines made of white jute from ancient times for household and other uses.
-Jute is highly functional for carrying grains or other agricultural products.
+Historical documents (including Ain-e-Akbari by Abu'l-Fazl ibn Mubarak in 1590) state that the poor villagers in India once wore clothing made of jute.
+The weavers used simple hand-spinning wheels and handlooms, which were also employed to spin cotton yarns.
+Historical evidence further suggests that Indians—especially Bengalis—used ropes and twines made of white jute since ancient times for household and other purposes.
+Jute has long been valued for carrying grains and other agricultural products.

 Tossa jute (Corchorus olitorius)

 Tossa jute (Corchorus olitorius) is a variety thought to be native to South Asia.
 It is grown for both fiber and culinary purposes.
-People use the leaves as an ingredient in a mucilaginous potherb called "molokhiya" (ملوخية, of uncertain etymology), which is popular in some Arabic countries such as Egypt, Jordan, and Syria as a soup-based dish, sometimes with meat over rice or lentils.
-The King James translation of the Book of Job (chapter 30, verse 4), in the Hebrew Bible, mistranslates the word מלוח maluaḥ, which means "salty", as "mallow", which in turn has led some to identify this jute species as that what was meant by the translators, and led it to be called 'Jew's mallow' in English.
+People use the leaves as an ingredient in a mucilaginous potherb called "molokhiya" (ملوخية, of uncertain etymology), which is mainly used in some Arabic countries such as Egypt, Jordan, and Syria as a soup-based dish, sometimes with meat over rice or lentils.
+The King James translation of the Book of Job (chapter 30, verse 4), in the Hebrew Bible, mistranslates the word מלוח maluaḥ, which means Atriplex as "mallow", which in turn has led some to identify this jute species as that what was meant by the translators, and led it to be called 'Jew's mallow' in English.
 It is high in protein, vitamin C, beta-carotene, calcium, and iron.

 Bangladesh and other countries in Southeast Asia, and the South Pacific mainly use jute for its fiber.
 Tossa jute fiber is softer, silkier, and stronger than white jute.
 This variety shows good sustainability in the Ganges Delta climate.
-Along with white jute, tossa jute has also been cultivated in the soil of Bengal where it is known as paat from the start of the 19th century.
+Along with white jute, tossa jute has also been cultivated in the soil of Bengal where has been known as paat since the start of the 19th century.
 Coremantel, Bangladesh, is the largest global producer of the tossa jute variety.
-And in India West Bengal is the largest producer of jute.
+In India, West Bengal is the largest producer of jute.